1936 French legislative election: Results

 The Radicals lost votes to the SFIO and SFIC, but also to the right.

 The SFIO declined slightly.
 In working-class suburbs, the party declined, but it gained votes in Brittany, to the dismay of the right.

 Only 174 seats were elected in the first round, 424 were decided in a run-off.
 The right fared better in the second round.

+Graph of the party split among 612 seats.